Binge watch Disney+ with these unlimited Verizon plans

 Bottom line

-All of these plans can get free Disney+ for a year and if you're using Wi-Fi and you can even watch from up to 10 unique devices.
-The quality limitations of the lower plans are much less of an issue with Wi-Fi.
-While it may seem like you need to go for a bigger plan for streaming, most people will be perfectly happy with 480p streaming.
+All of these plans come with some amount of Disney+ and if you're using Wi-Fi, you can even watch from up to 10 unique devices.
+The quality limitations of Start Unlimited will be much less of an issue with Wi-Fi.
 Premium data is really only an issue for people that live in an area with a ton of cell traffic that can bog down during peak times.

 Still, if you want to watch a lot on the road or simply not worry about switching to Wi-Fi everywhere you go, the Play More Unlimited plan is the best bet for streaming.
-With HD video streams and Apple Music thrown in, it's the complete Verizon experience up to 25GB.
+With 720p video streams and Apple Music thrown in, it's the best of Verizon and will be more than enough for most people.

+Don't forget too that AT&T and T-Mobile exist and have grown by leaps and bounds in network capacity in the past few years and may be less congested in your area.
+Not to mention both of these carriers have a growing sub-6 5G network that increases total network capacity.

+Premium Network Access also adds a 720p video quality option to your line.
+You will need to specifically enable the feature on your line so remember to do this when signing up so you can stream in the best quality possible.

-What is Disney+ and how does it work?
+What is Disney Plus and how does it work?

 Disney+ is a streaming service from Disney that includes content from Marvel, Lucasfilm, Fox, and National Geographic, on top of multiple Disney properties.
 There is a ton of video content to watch right out of the gate from TV Shows to movies.
 It's been a toss-up for a while whether you would be able to find free legal streaming for Disney shows and movies, but now there is a great source for all this content.
 It also works on a ton of devices from Android and iOS phones to smart TVs.